-MySQL EXPORT_SET function is one of the String Function, which is used to return a string using the separator, on and Off arguments, bit value and number of bits.
+MySQL EXPORT_SET function is one of the string Functions, which returns a string using the separator, on and Off arguments, bit value, and the number of bits.

-In this article, we will show you, How to write MySQL String EXPORT_SET Function query to return a string using bit values and number of bits with an example.
+Let me show you how to write MySQL String EXPORT_SET Function query to return a string using bit values and the number of bits with an example.

-The basic syntax of EXPORT_SET of a string in MySQL is as shown below:
+The basic syntax of MySQL EXPORT_SET function of a string is as shown below:

 EXPORT_SET(bits, On_Str, Off_Str, Separator, Number of Bits)

-- On_Str and Off_Str: If the first argument bit value is 1 then this is returned.
-Otherwise, Off_String value is returned.
+- On_Str and Off_Str: If the first argument bit value is 1, then this is returned.
+Otherwise, the Off_String value will return.

 - Number of Bits: Total number of bits to compare.

-The MySQL string EXPORT_SET function returns a string using the bit values, On and Off string with separators.
+The EXPORT_SET function returns a string using the bit values, On and Off string with separators.
 The following query shows multiple ways to use this EXPORT_SET function.

-Here, we will take first statement for the analysis purpose. bits = 5 = 0101.
-As we said earlier, it starts from right to left So, first bit is 1 and it returns On_String A. Next one is 0, so it returns Off_String B. Do the same for the remaining two.
+Here, we take the first statement for analysis purposes. bits = 5 = 0101.
+As we said earlier, it starts from right to left.
+So, the first bit is 1, and it returns On_String A. The next one is 0, so it returns Off_String B. Do the same for the remaining two.

 SELECT EXPORT_SET(5, 'A', 'B', ',', 4);